pedrol2b/react-native-voice/README.md

 **Notes on Android**

-Even after all the permissions are correct in Android, there is one last thing to make sure this libray is working fine on Android.
+Even after all the permissions are correct in Android, there is one last thing to make sure this library is working fine on Android.
 Please make sure the device has Google Speech Recognizing Engine such as `com.google.android.googlequicksearchbox` by calling `Voice.getSpeechRecognitionServices()`.
 Since Android phones can be configured with so many options, even if a device has googlequicksearchbox engine, it could be configured to use other services.
-You can check which serivce is used for Voice Assistive App in following steps for most Android phones:
+You can check which service is used for Voice Assistive App in following steps for most Android phones:

 `Settings > App Management > Default App > Assistive App and Voice Input > Assistive App`